osiegmar/FastCSV/README.md

 - Support for field separator character in value (using the text delimiter)
 - Support for reading and writing in an iterative or all at once way
 - Support for skipping empty rows and preserving the original line number (useful for error messages)
+- Support for commented lines
+- Support for multiple quote strategies to differentiate between empty and null

 ## Requirements